Third Day Ranch

 LOCATION: The ranch is located 20 minutes east of Antlers, OK and 2 miles north of Rattan, OK.
 From downtown Rattan, go east on Highway 3 for ½ mile before turning left onto Cloudy Road.
 Take Cloudy Road for 2.4 +/- miles before turning left on N4295 Rd.
 The entrance to the ranch will be on your left in 0.7 +/- miles.

 TERRAIN: Third Day Ranch ranges in elevations from ~ 610’ near the eastern boundary to ~ 469’ at Rock Creek for a total of ~ 141’ of elevation change.
-The land is marked by scenic land with rocky outcroppings, as the north and south sides of the property sit above the impressive and perennial Rock Creek which flows through the center of the ranch.
-Picturesque homesites offer expansive views of the adjacent 1.8-million-acre timber operation and its pine covered landscape.
+The land is marked by scenic land with rocky outcroppings, as the north and south sides of the property sit above the impressive Rock Creek which flows through the center of the ranch and holds deep, long stretches of water most of the year.
+Picturesque homesites offer expansive views of the adjacent 1.8-million-acre timber operation and its pine-covered landscape.

 WILDLIFE & HUNTING: Pushmataha County is one of the premier hunting counties in the state of Oklahoma, commonly referred to as the ‘Deer Capital of the World’.
 Pushmataha County whitetails first came into prominence in 2007 with two Oklahoma State Record deer being harvested just ten days apart.
 The new state record would score 194” B&C with only one deduction, with the second-place buck donning 21-points and scoring 192 5/8 B&C. These bucks still stand today as the #1 and #2 Typical Whitetails killed in Oklahoma.
 A lack of hunting pressure, a short rifle season and large blocks of privately held land, including the permit-only hunting allowed on the 1.8 million-acre Weyerhaeuser timber plantation to the north have allowed the whitetail population to develop and expand world class genetics throughout the area.